 Full course description

-This is an introductory course, and the fourth part of the Certificate of Ministry Program’s six core courses.
+This course is normally taken as the fifth of the Certificate Program’s six core courses.

 About the Certificate of Ministry Program